 Less than truckload (LTL) freight means transporting products or goods that do not require a full truckload.
 These freight loads are smaller and result in multiple shipments on one truck.
-LTL shipments are usually ideal for many carriers due to their flexibility, cost-effectiveness, and being environmentally friendly.
+LTL shipments are usually ideal for many carriers due to their flexibility, cost-effectiveness, and environmentally friendly.
 However, it can also be complex.
-So first, let us find out the calculations of LTL freight.
+So first, let us find out the calculations of LTL freight rates.

 The more a shipment weighs, the less you pay per hundred pounds.
 Therefore, as the weight of the LTL shipment increases and approaches the lowest weight in the next heaviest weight group, it will be rated at the lowest weight category and rate in that weight group.